V8FS1/Employee-Database-Management/README.md

 -- Get all employees managed by a specific manager SELECT * FROM Employee WHERE Manager_ID = 1;

--- Get all departments
-SELECT * FROM Department;

--- Get all job roles in a specific department
-SELECT JobRole.JobRoleName
-FROM JobRole
-JOIN JobRole_Department ON JobRole.JobRoleID = JobRole_Department.JobRoleID
-WHERE JobRole_Department.DepartmentID = 1;
 ```

 ## Conclusion

 This project provides a solid foundation for managing an organization's employee data, allowing you to perform essential operations such as adding, updating, and querying information.
 It serves as a practical introduction to real-world database management system projects.

----

-Feel free to modify this README file according to your needs!